rolandyuwy/tp/docs/UserGuide.md

 * Existing values will be replaced with the values you input.
 * When editing tags, the existing tags of the food item will be removed i.e adding of tags is not cumulative.
   * You can remove all the tags of a food item by typing `t/` without specifying any tags after it.
-* Similar to the [add](#511-adding-a-food-item) command, a food item with the same description, expiry date and tags as another food item is considered a duplicate, and you cannot edit a food item into a duplicate.
+* You cannot edit a food item into a duplicate.
+(Please head to the [glossary](#9-glossary) for an explanation for duplicate food items.)

 <div markdown="block" class="alert alert-info">